-While resisting the urge to grind teeth and fall into chaos, it is worth pointing out that all three stores, scan, and classify user data, regardless of free or paid software packages.
-This is to display targeted advertisements, improve their own services (for example, Microsoft and Google’s AI), or detect IP theft...
+It is worth pointing out that all three stores, scan, and classify user data, regardless of free or paid software packages.
+This is to display targeted advertisements, improve their own services (for example, Microsoft and Google’s AI), or detect IP theft.
 Your data will also be shared with unnamed third parties and subject to legal requirements (you may always Will not hear about orders due to gag).
 Your data cannot be private in such an environment because it is not encrypted after uploading to facilitate scanning (even used to generate thumbnails in Dropbox), and then encrypted again for storage.
 I recommend that you encrypt everything yourself before uploading.
 Live broadcast, no thumbnails, etc.

 Dropbox, Google Drive, and One Drive all claim to be HIPAA compliant, and paid/enterprise account holders can obtain BAA.
 However, as the HIPAA Guidelines point out, no software or file sharing system can claim full compliance due to configuration requirements and possible human error.
 See the steps required to make Google Drive compatible.
 At least Microsoft has put in more effort to provide a compliance center for multiple standards, including GDPR.
 The data collector, it is, Google Drive is to avoid more than others, considering the company’s lax attitude towards user privacy, compliance, and antitrust violations (fraud), which resulted in various fines in several countries.
 Who will trust their camera and microphone data from Google Nest cam?
 In summary, if you must use cloud storage services and value privacy, then please choose a service with file anonymity and end-to-end encryption.
 Before registering for a new service, please review all privacy policies.